 Sending the contents of hello.html as the body of the response

 We’ve added fs to the use statement to bring the standard library’s filesystem module into scope 1.
-The code for reading the contents of a file to a string should look familiar; we used it in Chapter 12 when we read the contents of a file for our I/O project in Listing 12-4.
+The code for reading the contents of a file to a string should look familiar; we used it when we read the contents of a file for our I/O project in Listing 12-4.

 Next, we use format! to add the file’s contents as the body of the success response 2.
 To ensure a valid HTTP response, we add the Content-Length header which is set to the size of our response body, in this case the size of hello.html.